jhpyle/docassemble/_docs/background.md

 The "cron user" is the only user on the system with the [privilege] of `cron`, so you can use the [`user_has_privilege()`] function to detect whether the user is the "cron user."

+## <a name="cron long"></a>Long-running scheduled tasks

+If your scheduled tasks take more than a couple of seconds to run (for example if they download information from the internet), then they should run the long-running code as a [background task].
+While the scheduled task is running, the task holds the interview variables in memory and writes them to the SQL server when it finishes.
+If a user accesses the interview through the web interface at the same time as the schedule task is running, the user's changes to the interview could be wiped out.
+(The web interface will wait for four seconds if it sees that the interview variables are in use, but after four seconds have elapsed, it will assume the task that was using the interview variables has failed, and it will start using the interview variables.)

+To run [`code`] in the background from within a scheduled task, just combine what you have learned in the [scheduled tasks] section with what you learned in the [background tasks] section.

+{% highlight yaml %}
+event: cron_daily
+code: |
+  background_action('long_task', None)
+  response()
+---
+event: long_task
+code: |
+  result = do_something_time_consuming()
+  background_response_action('finalize_long_task', result=result)
+---
+event: finalize_long_task
+code: |
+  the_status = action_argument('result')
+  response()
+{% endhighlight %}

 # <a name="email"></a>E-mailing the interview